 Effect if Actual Results Differ from Assumptions.
 If we determined that we were able to realize a net deferred tax asset in the future, in excess of the net recorded amount, an adjustment to the deferred tax assets would typically increase our net income in the period such determination was made.
-Likewise, if we determined that we were not able to realize all or a part of our deferred tax asset in the future, an adjustment to the deferred tax assets would typically decrease our net income in the period such determination was made.
-As at December 31, 2016, we had recorded valuation allowances of \$41.1 million (2015 - \$53.2 million).
+Likewise, if we determined that we were not able to realize all or a part of our deferred tax asset in the future, an adjustment to the deferred tax assets would typically increase our net income in the future, an adjustment to the deferred tax assets would typically decrease our net income in the period such determination was made.
+As at December 31, 2017, we had recorded valuation allowances of \$38.6 million (2016 - \$41.1 million).